 The Attorney General's office can tell you if a charity is registered and current in its reporting requirements.
 However, we can't tell you whether it is legitimate, or such things as how effective it is, or whether it uses its money wisely.
 There is no Attorney General's seal of approval.
 It is up to the individual donor to check out a charity for him/herself.

-You may find the most recently filed IRS Form 900, 990-EZ or 990-PF using the Registry Verification Search tool maintained by the Attorney General’s Registry of Charitable Trusts (Registry).
+You may find the most recently filed IRS Form 900, 990-EZ or 990-PF using the Registry Search Tool maintained by the Attorney General’s Registry of Charitable Trusts (Registry).
 The Registry makes available the public files, including the financial reports, for registered charities.
 The Registry receives and processes the periodic financial reports that must be filed by the largest public benefit corporations and charitable trusts.
 If a charity has not registered with the California Attorney General, the Registry is unable to provide any information about it.
-Also, some charities, such as hospitals, schools, and churches, are exempt from registering and reporting to the Registry; thus, as to these charities, you may not find any information using the Registry Verification Search tool.
+Also, some charities, such as hospitals, schools, and churches, are exempt from registering and reporting to the Registry; thus, as to these charities, you may not find any information using the Registry Search Tool.

 If the charity has registered, the Registry makes available the following public information: a copy of its articles of incorporation or trust instrument, copies of annual information returns (IRS Form 990 or 990-EZ for public charities and Form 990-PF for private foundations) filed by the charity, and Form RRF-1.
 These documents may contain valuable information about the charitable organization and its programs.

-Please note that not every financial report submitted by a charity is available using the Registry Verification Search tool and that the information on the reports is unedited and posted as-sent.
+Please note that not every financial report submitted by a charity is available using the Registry Search Tool and that the information on the reports is unedited and posted as-sent.
 Please also note that the Registry does not make available for public viewing certain records and information submitted with IRS Form 990 and 990-EZ, such as the Schedule B.

 Various government agencies take actions that affect the status and operations of charitable organizations.
 The IRS and the California Franchise Tax Board initially determine whether an organization qualifies for exemption from federal and state income tax.
 At any time during the operating life of a charity, the IRS or the Franchise Tax Board may audit the organization to determine its liability for taxes, penalties, or revocation of tax-exempt status.